SellamiHabib/Miniprojet-Deployment/README.md

 - **Redis for Rate Limiting**: Limits each token to **80,000 words per day**.
 - **Token-based Authentication**: Users must generate tokens via `/api/token`.
 - **Dockerized Redis**: Redis is used for rate limiting, managed with Docker Compose.
-- **Swagger Documentation**: API endpoints are documented using Swagger.
+- **Swagger Documentation**: API endpoints are documented using Swagger that can be accessed at `/api-docs`.
 - **TypeScript Support**: Written in TypeScript for type safety and better code quality.
 - **Linting & Formatting**: Uses ESLint and Prettier for code consistency.
 - **Error Handling**: Custom error handling for better user experience.